algoyounes/laravel-idempotency/README.md

 ## Usage

-To make a request idempotent, try to add something like `idempotency` middleware to the route or group of routes you want to protect.
+To request idempotent, try adding something like `idempotency` middleware to the route or group of routes you want to protect.
 The middleware will check if the request is idempotent by looking for the `Idempotency-Key` header.
 If the header is present, the middleware will cache the response and reuse it for subsequent requests with the same key.

 ```php
 Route::middleware('idempotency')->post('/orders', 'OrderController@store');